-The PCRC Data Informatics and Statistics Core (DISC) focuses on offering the following primary resources to PCRC members: 1) statistical consultations for grant applications, 2) database development for PCRC-supported studies, 3) Core Data Elements, and 4) a de-identified data repository (DiDR) of palliative-care research data, and 5) a library of qualitative, mixed-, and multi-method studies relating to end-of-life and palliative care.
+The PCRC Data Informatics and Statistics Core (DISC) focuses on offering the following primary resources to PCRC members: 1) analysis consultations for grant applications, 2) database development for PCRC-supported studies, 3) Standardized Data Elements, 4) a de-identified data repository (DiDR) of palliative-care research data, and 5) a library of qualitative, mixed-, and multi-method studies relating to end-of-life and palliative care.

 The PCRC offers guidelines to investigators on Standardized Data Elements (SDEs) that should be collected in any palliative-care research study.
 These SDEs allow us to provide key information on the PCRC study population and data available in the DiDR.
-More information on SDEs can be found here.
-Please contact Alexandra Tillman for questions related to the PCRC Standardized Data Elements
+Please contact us for questions related to the PCRC Standardized Data Elements.

 The DISC data manager is available to consult or develop databases for PCRC-supported research studies.
 The primary data storage system DISC recommends using in single or multi-site studies is REDCap.
-Please contact Alexandra Tillman for questions related to Database Development.
+Please contact us for questions related to Database Development.

 EQUATOR reporting guidelines for a wide range of study types.